Google Pay™ integration

-Viva Wallet Redirect Checkout supports Google Pay straight out of the box with no configuration required.
-Your payment page will include a radio button to the right of the usual card payment option.
-Once selected, the page will look similar to the below:
+Viva Wallet Smart Checkout supports Google Pay straight out of the box with no configuration required.
+Your payment page will include the Google Pay button just below the amount to pay:

-The customer clicks on the Buy with G Pay button to display the payment options available in their wallet:
+The customer clicks on the G Pay button to display the payment options available in their wallet: